 Proton Pump Inhibitors

-Proton pump inhibitor (PPI) is a class of drug that reduces the production of stomach acid.
-They are prescribed or recommended in over-the-counter (OTC) form to patients with acid reflux, ulcers, and other conditions involving excess stomach acid.
-PPIs can have very serious side effects, especially with long-term use which can cause nutritional deficiencies due to malabsorption leading to complications such as serious kidney disease and bone fracture.
+Proton pump inhibitor (PPI) is a class of medication that reduces the production of stomach acid.
+They’re prescribed or recommended in over-the-counter (OTC) form to patients with acid reflux, nausea, and other conditions including extra stomach acid.
+PPIs may have serious side effects, particularly with long-term use which could result in nutrient deficiencies due to malabsorption leading to complications like severe kidney illness and bone fracture.

 Proton Pump Inhibitors and Their Uses